Beginning with Time: String Quartet no. 3

 (Translation by the composer)

 The poem intimates that we are all children who plead in song for a change of fate.
-Moved by music--a tap on the drum that releases a world of sound--we ask for the change to begin with a sifting out, the separation of the scourges of time from its potential to incubate "the new harmony" and "the new love."
+Moved by music--a tap on the drum that releases a world of sound--we ask for the change to begin with a sifting out, the separation of time as a gift from time as a scourge.

-The pains and possibilities of time also shaped the composition of this quartet, which extended over a period of twelve years.
+The pains and possibilities of time also shaped the composition of this quartet, which extended over a period of twelve years (2008-2020, with a few further changes in 2025).

 Duration: 20-21 minutes.